dnhansen/maths-resources/README.md

 ## Logic

-The definitive guide to self-studying formal logic for both mathematicians and philosophers is certainly Peter Smith's [*Beginning Mathematical Logic: A Study Guide*](https://www.logicmatters.net/tyl/), and the resources below are all found therein.
-However, I disagree somewhat with Smith's advice, so below I outline a slightly different path through the material.
+The definitive guide to self-studying formal logic for both mathematicians and philosophers is certainly Peter Smith's [*Beginning Mathematical Logic: A Study Guide*](https://www.logicmatters.net/tyl/), and most of the resources below are found therein.
+However, I disagree somewhat with some of Smith's advice, so below I outline a slightly different path through the material.

+### Propositional and first-order logic

 When beginning one's study of formal logic, the first thing one should do is obtain some familiarity with central notions such as the distinction between syntax, semantics and proof systems.
 This includes the distinction between the formal languages that we study in formal logic, and the metalanguage (here some augmented version of English) we use to study those formal languages.
 The best place to start, in my opinion, is